Blockception/VSCode-Bedrock-Development-Extension/README.md

 # VSCode-Bedrock-Development-Extension

-An extension that provides code completion, validations, formatters, diagnostics, cheat-sheets, and development tools to help develop Minecraft
+An extension that provides code completion, validations, formatters, diagnostics, cheat-sheets, creation of files, and development tools to help develop Minecraft Bedrock content.
-Bedrock content.
 It's recommended you use the Dark+ theme for the best color highlighting.
-This package also supports Minecraft Education Edition.
+This package also supports Minecraft
+Education Edition.

 ![overview](documentation/resources/overview.gif)